Homesteading Life with Sue & Steve

 Give the old "whatever you can do for two weeks you can do for the rest of your life" strategy a go.
 Cut your grocery purchases right now, this very spring.
 Then cut more, and more, and yet more as the garden comes into full bearing throughout the season.
 If you can’t or don’t grow something, find someone who does and buy or barter from them.
 Make it a part of your psyche, and your life.
 Eat from nature not from a corporation.
 (A rather interesting thought in the "you are what you eat" philosophy).
 If you want it to happen it will.

 I’m not saying EVERYTHING has to come from the garden.
 Though that’s not as hard as you might think, and will happen more often the more you get into the ‘eat from the ground up’ philosophy.
 But start with real food (the stuff that’s recognizable as plant material), then add store food as garnish or sideline, not the other way around.
+Direct from the ground is the best but for me here in the northwoods (and probably most folks some part of the year) from the garden also includes from the root cellar and/or pantry.

 SALADS.
 Spring is salad time.
 It’s been a long, stored-food winter, and those first few fresh-from-the-ground green leaves will never be so special.
 So now is a good time to tackle your commitment.
 If you truly want to eat meals from your garden and cut down on the amount of store bought packaged food coming into your house, resolve to do it.
 Right now.
 And what a great place to start -- in the salad bowl.
 Now I’m not talking about a small bowl of anemic leaves smothered with over salted over sugared bottled dressing.
 I’m talking about something that fills that void in your stomach, not teases or terrorizes it.
 My kind of salad is not boring.
 It is lively and ever changing.
 Good for lunch or supper.
 Breakfast even, if you want.

 Don’t think too much about it.
 Just decide, yep, salad for dinner.
 Time to go pick some greens.
 Grab a basket and go into your garden or greenhouse or cold frame or yard or field.
 Wherever you might find edible leaves.
 Pick randomly here and there.
 Early in the spring you probably won’t be able to get enough material from just a few plants, so you’ll have to browse farther.
 If you can’t find enough for a decent meal, pick what you can, then resolve to plant more and earlier next year, and overwinter more plants next fall (in the garden, cold frame, greenhouse, or sun-room).
+TIP for crispier lettuce - pick it in the morning, wash if you need to and tap or twirl dry in a towel, wrap loosely in a cloth and put it in your refrigerator or cold spot for using later in the day.

 Growing season hasn’t even started yet for you?
 That’s OK.
 Get out those seed catalogues.
 Order up some packets.
 Plant seeds with rash abandon, inside and out.
 If, come summer, you have way too much green stuff growing, consider it fodder for the compost pile.
 Then plant a little less next year.
+Make notes are what you liked, what you didn't.

 Now round up any leftovers you may have.
 These give some bulk to a meal that might be a little sparse in the "from the garden" section in early spring.
 Don’t limit yourself here.
 Assume the leftovers will taste fine in the salad.
 Require them to make a good case against it if they don’t want to go.
 Not the other way around.
 Potatoes, pasta dishes, meat, beans, rice, fruit, vegetables, cooked cereals -- there is a lot of leeway here.
 It is also a good reason to cook extra the previous meal.
 Add whatever you have to the bowl.